zama-ai/tfhe-rs/tfhe/docs/tutorials/sha256_bool.md

 }
 ```

-## Making it homomorphic

-The key idea is that we can replace each bit of ```padded_input``` with a Fully Homomorphic Encryption of the same bit value, and operate over the encrypted values using homomorphic operations.
-To achieve this we need to change the function signatures and deal with the borrowing rules of the Ciphertext type (which represents an encrypted bit) but the structure of the sha256 function remains the same.
-The part of the code that requires more consideration is the implementation of the sha256 operations, since they will use homomorphic boolean operations internally.

-Homomorphic operations are really expensive, so we have to remove their unnecessary use and maximize parallelization in order to speed up the program.
-To simplify our code we use the Rayon crate which provides parallel iterators and efficiently manages threads.
+## Homomorphic SHA-256 on encrypted data

+To convert SHA-256 to a homomorphic version, you can replace each bit of `padded_input` with a fully homomorphic encryption of the same bit value and operate on the encrypted value using homomorphic operations.

+While the structure of the SHA-256 function remains the same, there are some important considerations in the code:

+* The function signature and the borrowing rules should adapt to the ciphertext type (representing the encrypted bits).
+* Implementing SHA-256 operations with homomorphic encryption uses homomorphic boolean operations internally.

+Homomorphic operations on encrypted data can be very expensive.
+Consider these options for better speed:

+* Remove unnecessary use of homomorphic operations and maximize parallelization.
+* Simplify the code with Rayon crate that parallelizes iterators and manages threads efficiently.

-The final code is available at https://github.com/zama-ai/tfhe-rs/tree/main/tfhe/examples/sha256_bool
+The final code is available [here](https://github.com/zama-ai/tfhe-rs/tree/main/tfhe/examples/sha256\_bool).

-Let's now take a look at each sha256 operation!
+Now let's dive into details of each SHA256 operation.

 #### Rotate Right and Shift Right

-As we have highlighted, these two operations can be evaluated by changing the position of each encrypted bit in the word, thereby requiring 0 homomorphic operations.
-Here is our implementation:
+Rotate Right and Shift Right can be evaluated by changing the position of each encrypted bit in the word, requiring no homomorphic operations.
+Here is the implementation:

 ```rust
 fn rotate_right(x: &[Ciphertext; 32], n: usize) -> [Ciphertext; 32] {